1. Gautama Buddha was born in __________.

 Explanation: Buddhism became a cultural bridge across Asia.

-98. In India today, Buddhism is practiced mainly by:
+98. In India today, Buddhism is practiced mainly by__________.

 A) Tribals of Northeast and Ambedkarite Buddhists in Maharashtra